cksystemsteaching/selfie/grader/introductory-assignments.md

 ## Binary Numbers

 A [binary number](https://en.wikipedia.org/wiki/Binary_number) is a number represented in base 2, in which there are only two possible values for each digit (0 and 1).
 The 0 and 1 correspond to low and high voltage values stored on a computer.
-Although it might be possible for a computer to store more than two voltage values and therefore support a base larger than 2, it would be challenging to support the ten voltage values required to support a base 10 number system in hardware.
+Although it might be possible for a computer to hold more than two voltage values and therefore support a base larger than 2, it would be challenging to support the ten voltage values required to support a base 10 number system in hardware.
 A familiarity with base 2 helps understand how a computer stores and interprets data.

 Binary numbers interpreted that each bit (the name for a binary digit) holds the value 2 raised to an increasing exponent.
 We begin with the right-most bit (also called the LSB = least significant bit), which has the value 2^{0}=1, or the one's column.
 The next bit holds the value 2^{1}=2, or the twos column.
 In base 10, each column is ten times larger than the one before it.
 In base 2, each column's value grows by 2.